 The School welcomes constructive feedback from families about the experience of their child or children.
-In the Quaker spirit of plain speaking, parents best support a school climate of trust and respect by communicating concerns directly and honestly to the teacher or administrator closest to the issue.
-The school will insure a just, fair, timely, and confidential process for addressing parent concerns and, in each case, will delineate lines of responsibility and communication.
+In the spirit of our Quaker values, we ask that parents best support a school climate of trust and respect by communicating concerns directly and honestly to the teacher or administrator closest to the issue.
+The school will ensure a just, fair, timely, and discrete process for addressing parent concerns and, in each case, will delineate lines of responsibility and communication.